dev-hack95/notes/grpc/notes/Proto.md

 | **string**    | A UTF-8 encoded or 7-bit ASCII text string, cannot exceed \(2^{32}\) characters in length. |
 | **bytes**     | May contain any arbitrary sequence of bytes, cannot exceed \(2^{32}\) in length. |

+  * **FILED NUMBERS**

+    * Each field in a protocl buffers message gas a unique identifer know as field number, which is crucial for identifying the field in the binary message format

+    * **Reserving Field Numbers**

+      * Each fiels has a unique identifier in the message to identify the field in the binary message foramt.

+      * Field numbers are unique idetifer for the fields, those numbers shouldn't be changed for backward compactibilty

+      ```bash
+      message User {     // initial message
+        string name = 1;
+        int32 age = 2;
+      }

+      // Addition of another varible to the User message
+      message User {
+        string name = 1;
+        int32 age = 2;
+        string email = 3; // added  new field name email
+      }

+      // Removal of a field
+      message User {
+        reserved 3; // reserving 3 to maintain the backward compactibility
+        string name = 1;
+        int32 age = 2;
+      }
+      ```